 When I opened my mailbox today and saw an envelope with my address written in my handwriting, for a second there I was very intrigued.
 Did I send myself a letter from the future?
 That would be so cool (and kind of scary).
-But no. It was a rejection letter from a publishing company for a book proposal I had sent in...over a year earlier.
+But no. It was a rejection letter from a publishing company for a book proposal I had sent in...over a

 We very much appreciate the submisison of your book idea to Sourcebooks.
 Like most publishing houses, we receive several thousand solicited and unsolicited book ideas and manuscripts every year.
 However, we publish fewer than 200 titles per year.
 As a result, we are forced to reject the vast majority of the books submitted.